mlcommons/mobile_app_open/flutter/documentation/env-setup-android.md

   * Set ANDROID_NDK_HOME: `export ANDROID_NDK_HOME=$ANDROID_HOME/ndk/21.4.7075529`
   If you use bash: `echo export ANDROID_NDK_HOME=\$ANDROID_HOME/ndk/21.4.7075529 >>~/.bashrc`

-## Setting up flutter on Ubuntu
+## Setting up Flutter on Ubuntu

+These steps are required if you want to build and/or debug Flutter using Ubuntu.
 If you use WSL to build native libs for Windows, you don't need these steps in WSL.

-Complete all the steps for bazel, and then install few more dependencies:
+Flutter requires native libs so you must complete [Setting up Bazel on Ubuntu](#setting-up-bazel-on-ubuntu) first.

 * Set up Flutter
   * Install Flutter: